 This drug has boxed warnings.
 A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
 It alerts doctors and patients about drug effects that may be dangerous.

-Cytokine release syndrome (CRS).
-Blincyto may cause CRS.
+Cytokine release syndrome (CRS): Blincyto may cause CRS.
 This happens when cells in the immune system quickly release a large number of cytokines into the blood.
 (Cytokines are proteins that help the immune system work properly.)
 CRS can cause symptoms such as fever, low blood pressure, and wheezing.
 In some cases, this condition can be life threatening.
-Tell your doctor right away if you have any symptoms of CRS while using Blincyto.
-They may temporarily stop your Blincyto treatment until your condition improves.

-Neurotoxicity.
-Blincyto may cause neurotoxicity (damage to the nervous system, which includes the brain and nerve cells).
-This damage can lead to seizures as well as trouble hearing, seeing, or swallowing.
-For some people, this side effect can be life threatening.
-Tell your doctor right away if you experience any symptoms of neurotoxicity while using Blincyto.
-They may stop your Blincyto infusion until your condition improves.
+Neurotoxicity: Blincyto may cause neurotoxicity (damage to the nervous system, which includes the brain and nerve cells).
+This includes immune effector cell-associated neurotoxicity syndrome (ICANS), which can be serious.
+Neurotoxicity can lead to seizures as well as difficulty hearing, seeing, or swallowing.
+This side effect may even be life threatening.

 Other precautions

-• Using certain leukemia treatments in the past.
-Before starting Blincyto, tell your doctor if you’ve had any leukemia treatments in the past.
+• Using certain leukemia treatments in the past: Before starting Blincyto, tell your doctor if you’ve had any leukemia treatments in the past.
 This includes having radiation therapy of the brain or taking medications such as methotrexate (Trexall) or cytarabine.
-People with a history of these treatments may have a higher risk for nerve damage from Blincyto.
+People with a history of these treatments may have a higher risk of nerve damage from Blincyto.
 For more information, see the “Blincyto side effects” section above.

-• Pregnancy.
-You should not use Blincyto during pregnancy.
+• Pregnancy: You should not use Blincyto during pregnancy.
 For more information, see the “Blincyto and pregnancy” section above.

-• Breastfeeding.
-You should not use Blincyto while breastfeeding.
+• Breastfeeding: You should not use Blincyto while breastfeeding.
 For more information, see the “Blincyto and breastfeeding” section above.

 Note: For more information about the potential negative effects of Blincyto, see the “Blincyto side effects” section above.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
-You should always consult your doctor or other healthcare professional before taking any medication.
+You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.